jaericho/jaericho.github.io/_drafts/2023-12-27-Babylon-5-Bluray.md

 * The character design is terrible.
 Objectively horrible.
 I couldn't help but be distracted and I had a difficult time getting into the movie because of it.
 I couldn't tell Lochley apart from Ivanova.
 * Time-travel is never my favorite.
 * Why are the Minbari worried about pollution from a power generator for a city?
-It makes no sense, if Mankind has fusion power, the Minbari certainly have it too.
+It makes no sense, the Minbari have clean energy sources.
-* Some cringy dialog.
+* Some cringey dialog.

 # Sad: